 Speak the language of your students, with emojis!
 Put a fun twist on the usual “Summer Vacation Essay” by getting students to share what they did over the summer with emojis.
 This activity is sure to get their creative juices flowing!

 Students may have a hard time envisioning how they fit into their new class and with their new classmates.
 Create a giant blank puzzle and give each student a piece of the puzzle to decorate in a way that represents them.
 Have the class reassemble the puzzle together to get them comfortable working together, and to highlight that they’re all essential parts of the class.
 As a bonus, you’ll have a fun display for the bare classroom wall!

 2. School Survival Kit

 Coming back to school can be hard, especially as a middle schooler.
 Help students ease back into school life by providing them with a School “Survival” kit.
 Fill a goodie bag with some basic supplies, important information about class schedules and other need-to-knows, and some fun goodies.
 You can also include a personalized welcome letter to the student, with some information about yourself to start building that relationship with your student on an individual level.

-Kids these days love technology, and the first day of school is an excellent time to introduce ed-tech tools you may be using during the course of the year.
-Read to Lead® offers students digital reading games to get them engaged and learn essential skills necessary for the 21st century workplace.
+Students are always the first to know about the latest technologies so impress your class by showing them the technology they’ll be using this year, like Read to Lead®.
 Sign up for a free account and get your students begging for more independent reading time!
-Giving students a taste of the tech tools they can expect to be using during the course of the school year is sure to get excitement levels up.
+Giving students a taste of the tech tools they can expect to be using during the course of the school year is sure to get excitement levels up!

 4. Time Capsule